StreamlineDataScience/cloudshell-tutorials/bootstrap-vm.md

 ### Use Web Preview

-Click the Web Preview Icon:
+Click the Web Preview Icon

-<walkthrough-spotlight-pointer
-    spotlightId="devshell-web-preview-button"> spotlight on the web preview icon </walkthrough-spotlight-pointer>
+<walkthrough-web-preview-icon></walkthrough-web-preview-icon> and change

-Change the port to `3838` since that’s what Shiny typically runs on, including this docker container.
+the port to `3838` since that’s what Shiny typically runs on, including this docker container.

 ## Conclusion